requizm/aseprite/README.md

 - Be careful for layer names, it will be used as file name.
 Every layer name must be unique.

+# Features

+- Replace multiple colors at the same time.
+Shift+Right click to select foreground color, Shift+Left click to select background color.
+Then Shift+R to execute the replace color command.
+- Save all layers with new files.
+Select "Annen" option on Export Sprite Sheet dialog.
+Then you can save all layers with new files.
+- Set visible/unvisible all layers of group.

 # Aseprite

 [![build](https://github.com/aseprite/aseprite/actions/workflows/build.yml/badge.svg)](https://github.com/aseprite/aseprite/actions/workflows/build.yml)